-The university will align its procurement plans, practices and procedures with its commitment to leadership in environmental stewardship and stated objectives related to the Institute for Stewardship of the Natural World.
+The university will align its procurement plans, practices and procedures with the campus environmental stewardship goals and campus Environmental Stewardship Action Plan (ESAP).

 - Copiers and printers leased will be compatible with the use of recycled content and remanufactured products.

 - All electrical products purchased by JMU will meet the U.S. EPA Energy Star certification.